JohnCarterGonzalez/Turbo-Rails-Review/README.md

 at reading and writing software to become a better developer.

 ## Differences between TurboReview and Turbo Rails
-In no way do I claim to be a superior developer to the ones who built Turbo Rails.
 I have made some differences along the way to make it easier for me to understand. app/models/turbo_rails_review/streams/tag_builder.rb, line 19
 original:
 ```ruby